wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 ![Run scheduled task](../assets/img/tutorials/scheduled-task/run-scheduled-task.png){.cInlineImage-half}

-If the scheduled task implementation is executable, the following appears in the terminal log.
+If the scheduled task implementation is executable, the following appears in the terminal.

  ```
  Running executable